Amareteklay/sdg-quiz/README.md

 ## Content
 - Description of SDGs was copied from [this page](https://www.undp.org/sustainable-development-goals?utm_source=EN&utm_medium=GSR&utm_content=US_UNDP_PaidSearch_Brand_English&utm_campaign=CENTRAL&c_src=CENTRAL&c_src2=GSR&gclid=Cj0KCQjw3IqSBhCoARIsAMBkTb3nuP_n4d0SmgyXs19VU0vFHfZphewUCOk3J0hHHeh8Gv17Xt6I1g4aAk-fEALw_wcB).
 - The list of SDGs in the SDG note screen were copied from [this page](https://www.un.org/development/desa/disabilities/envision2030.html).
+- The last question was inspired by and adapted from [this page in statistica](https://www.statista.com/statistics/266138/climate-change-the-countries-with-the-highest-achievements/#:~:text=Based%20on%20the%202022%20Climate,climate%20protection%2C%20followed%20by%20Sweden).
+- Questions 6 and 7 were copied from [this page in quizizz](https://quizizz.com/admin/quiz/5c6c4413206101001a84dce7/sustainable-development-goals).
 ## Code
-- I used the template provided by the CI to develop this application.
+- I used [the template](https://github.com/Code-Institute-Org/python-essentials-template) provided by the [Code Institute](https://codeinstitute.net/) to develop this application.
 Hosting it on a virtual CLI would have been difficult if this template were not available.
+- I followed the lessons in the 'Love Sandwiches' walk through project to get the APIs for google drive and google spreadsheet.
+I adapted the code in the lessons to connect the spreadsheet to the application.

 # Acknowledgements
 I am always grateful to Moosa, my mentor for his helpful suggestions and encouraging words.
 I would like to thank the CI developers who created this well-designed and well-presented python essentials course.